About Rock Jem

 Rock Jem started out as "Universal Appeal" in 1997, on a free webhost called Angelfire.
 The original idea was to spread info about this great cartoon, upload some pictures and make features that weren't available anywhere else.
 Those are still goals for this site, aswell as relying on information rather than visual effects, and supporting official products for the brand to one day return and show its full potential.
 And hopefully this site along with the amount of visitors, is proof that there's an interest in Jem.

+But incase you came to this site first, this is not the only Jem site on the internet.
 In fact, Jem fans have taken their time, energy and money, and done the most amazing projects!
 And now Jem is working her way back as we speak!
 Re-runs on TV, DVD releases, live-action movie, new comic, the new commemorative collectors doll line, and exclusive jewelries collection, among more products and happenings.
-Jem fans are even dreaming of a new doll line in stores and a new cartoon on TV.
+Jem fans are even dreaming of a new doll line in stores and a new cartoon on TV, with as many of the original people involved as possible.
 But many of us are having a hard time keeping up with all the wonderful news already!

 Keeping up with it all on this site is tough!
 And on top of that, I have some additional obstacles to overcome.
 I don't own a single expensive computer program to write codes nor design images.
 I rely on old programs and write coding completely by hand.
 But the upside is that it requires a lot more imagination and the coding is more correct according to the W3C standard.
 My scanner is from the 90's, but it works fantastically.
 And I'm writing in my second language English (I hope it's not too obvious).